TablePress/TablePress/readme.txt

 == Changelog ==

+= Version 1.5.1 =
+* Bugfix: Some properties in Custom CSS code were erroneously removed.
+* Updated the Spanish translation.

 = Version 1.5 =
 * Full compatibility with WordPress 4.0
 * Feature: Support for the new Media Manager when inserting images